TimWeber/Digital-Signal-Processing/README.md

 ### Rectangular Window:
-The ripples of the rectangular windoew exceed the 40dB stop band rejection, set within the filter specification
+The ripples of the rectangular window exceed the 40dB stop band rejection, set within the filter specification

 ![Rectangle](Images/rectangular%20window.png)